 Cooperative societies are known for providing employment opportunities to thousands of people both through direct and indirect employment.
 Tens of thousands of people were employed by cooperatives in the last two decades.
 Women’s share of employment in these societies has also increased in recent years.
 Women comprise 45% of total employees in cooperative societies in Kenya and 36% in Uganda.
 Women in Tanzania comprise a substantial 61% of employees in cooperative societies.

 Conclusion – The impact of women’s contribution to cooperative societies has grown in recent years.
-On the other hand, cooperative societies have also played a significant role in boosting the socio-economic development of women, especially in rural areas.
+Moreover, cooperative societies have also played a significant role in boosting the socio-economic development of women.
+It is more evident in rural parts of the continent.
 This collaborative growth will lead to the overall development of the country, bringing benefits to the societies.